Lola Ponce

 Ponce made her breakthrough in Argentina and Latin America with her debut album Inalcanzable, which was released in 2001.
 She also earned a great popularity in Italy, after starring in musical Notre-Dame de Paris in Verona.
-Ponce has since released two more albums — Fearless (2004) and Il diario di Lola (2008) — and has performed in Spanish, Italian and English.
-In 2008, along with Giò Di Tonno, she won Sanremo Festival with the song "Colpo di fulmine".
+Ponce has since released two more albums—Fearless (2004) and Il diario di Lola (2008)—and has performed in Spanish, Italian and English.
+In 2008, along with Giò Di Tonno, she won the Sanremo Festival with the song "Colpo di fulmine".

-She sings in many Concerts with Andrea Bocelli and Riccardo Cocciante.
+She has performed in several concerts with Andrea Bocelli and Riccardo Cocciante.

 Life and career

 Early life and career (1982–1997)

-Lola Ponce was born in Rosario, Santa Fe Province, to Hector and María.
+Lola Ponce was born in Santa Fe Province, to Hector and María.
 She has two siblings, Claudia and Alejandro.
 Born and raised in a musical family, she formed a duo with her brother when she was only eight, performing melodic songs.
 Ponce took part in many festivals in Latin America as child and teenager.
 In 1998, she had a role in Chiquititas, a popular TV series created by Cris Morena, and signed a recording contract with producer Oscar Mediavilla in 1999.
 Ponce entered the University of Buenos Aires, but dropped it to pursue her music career.